rmusick2000/wildRydeSAM/README.md

    https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html

    Note the name of your SAM deployment bucket.
-Below this is referred to as '<mySAMDeployBucket>'
+Below this is referred to as \<mySAMDeployBucket\>.

 2. install npm, nodejs for 'sam build' step.